 Joe- Hi Jim, please could you introduce yourself and explain a little about the position you had at Kenner and the kind of work you were involved in?

 Jim- Hi Joe, my name is Jim O’Brien and I was the Director of Packaging for Kenner.
 I was hired for that position by Bob Fox in August of 1986 at the age of 43 and I worked for the company until 2005 when I retired.
-In that time I worked on many different toy lines usually for their entire existence, The Real Ghostbusters was one such toy line which I was involved with from start to finish.
+In that time I worked on many different toy lines usually for their entire existence.

-This is a picture of Dave Reid (Kenner Art Director), myself and Mike Carroll (Director of packaging structures).
+This is a picture of Dave Reid (Kenner Art Director), myself in the middle and Mike Carroll (Director of packaging structures).
 It was taken at the 1988 toy fair, 2 years after I joined the company.

 Jim- Before I joined Kenner I had been the art director for the US playing card company for 14 years and prior to that I was the “Publications Officer” for the University of Cincinnati.
 That was really more of a design office that designed pamphlets, booklets, posters, books, catalogs etc for the various colleges and the administration offices.
 I started there in August of 1966 after returning from active duty with the the US coast guard reserves.
 During my 6 months service I worked on the base newspaper as their artist (the public information office).

 Prior to joining the coast guard reserve I worked at a Cincinnati art studio but didn’t get to work on any Kenner projects.
 That particular studio was the Mott Studio and they did a lot of P&G (Procter & Gamble) work and some fashion work along with work for a number of local Cincinnati ad agencies.
 I started at Mott Studios after graduating from the Cincinnati art academy in May of 1965 (a 4 year program of art and design).